BCars-SA/knowledge/vps/setup-ubuntu/readme.md

 ```bash
 curl -o create-sudo-user.sh https://raw.githubusercontent.com/BCars-SA/knowledge/main/vps/setup-ubuntu/create-sudo-user.sh
 ```
-And then run the script:
+And then run the script (you will be prompt for a user name, default is **admin**"**):
 ```
 bash ./create-sudo-user.sh
 ```
-This creates a new user in sudoers group and provides credentials.
-You will be prompt for a user name.
-But you can also run it like this:
+OR
 ```bash
 bash ./create-sudo-user.sh myadminuser
 ```
+This creates a new user in sudoers group and provides credentials.
+Copy the new user's password.

 ### Step 3️⃣: 🔄 Logout and Login with New User
 ```bash